| Saturdays @ 4:00 & 5:30 pm and Sundays @ 9:00, 10:30, & 11:55 am

 ". . . praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints," (Ephesians 6:18)

-The Visitation team meets with those who are in the hospital, are receiving long-term care, are homebound, or reside in an assisted living facility who would like encouragement and prayer.
+The Visitation team meets with those who are in the hospital, receiving long-term care, homebound, or reside in an assisted living facility who would like encouragement and prayer.
 The heart of the Visitation team is to encourage and bless others in the Lord through time spent together, Scripture reading, and prayer.
-Please reach out to us if you or someone you know would enjoy a brief, friendly visit or would like to be considered to serve on the team.
+If you would like a visit or know someone in need, please submit a request through the Care Request Form here.
+If you would like to join the Visitation team, please submit a request through the Care Serve Form here.

 "For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me."
 (Matthew 25:35-36)